1983 Code of Canon Law: Part III

 Part three defines special processes and their special regulations, the process for declaring the nullity of marriage, cases of separation of spouses, process for the dispensation from a marriage ratum sed non consummatum, the process in the presumed death of spouses, and cases for declaring the nullity of sacred ordination.
 This part also shows methods of avoiding trials.

 Part IV

 Part four shows the proceedings of the penal process, with the preliminary investigation, the trial, and the adhesive procedure.

 Part V

 The last part shows the methods of proceeding in administrative recourse, which can be made by any person who says he was aggrieved by a decree, and the removal or transfer of pastors with display of the reasons for the removal or transfer.

 The final canon, 1752, ends with the teleological and juridical principle that the supreme law of the Church is the salvation of souls (commonly formulated Salus animarum lex suprema est.)

-1917 Canon Law Abrogations
+1917 code abrogation

 The 1983 code of canon law abrogates the canons and penal laws of the 1917 code that are not contained in the 1983 code.
-As a result, Catholics are no longer banned from eating horses or reading communist literature and no longer required to wear headcoverings (including veils).
+As a result, Catholics are no longer banned from eating horses or reading communist literature, and Catholic women are no longer required to wear head coverings (including veils).